Coram Deo is Latin for “before the face of God.” It carries the notion of our living under the gaze of God to the honor and glory of God.

 - An emphasis on integrating our faith and our work (or vocations).

-While I may be the primary blogger, there will be contributions from Tammy and my sister-in-law Teri, who is the Director of a local Pregnancy Resource Center.
-In addition, Tammy does all of the behind the scenes work to make the blog look so good.
+While I may be the primary blogger, there will be contributions from my wife, Tammy, who does all of the behind the scenes work to make the blog look so good.